NYCPlanning/ae-data-flow/README.md

 If the data flow database is in a confused or irreparable state, it can be wiped using `docker compose down`.

 If the data flow is incomplete but it's necessary to pause and restart later, the database can be paused and saved with `docker compose stop`

+#### Adding new builds
+Most of the source files are CSVs or shapefiles that are turned into CSVs.
+So to inspect them in order to create source tables, it's a matter of opening the files.
+For parquet files, run `npm run parquet -- --file=$parquet_file`, replacing `$parquet_file` with the one in `data/download` to get its column names and types.